mtgskynote/skynote-node/README.md

 i) first do: npm i opensheetmusicdisplay

-ii) **No need to edit the package.json files** which for the server looks like this:
+ii) **No need to edit the package.json files** which for the client looks like this:

         "dependencies": {
             "opensheetmusicdisplay": "^1.8.4",
         }

-    and for the client looks like this:

-        “dependencies”: {
-            "opensheetmusicdisplay”: “file:opensheetmusicdisplay.min.js",
-        }
+    but after the build, make sure to get the extended ver min.js file into /client-jb/node_modules/opensheetmusicdisplay/build/

+    the server should have no mention of osmd at all.

 e) Then copy /build folder of your extended osmd to  skynote-node/node-modules/opensheetmusicdisplay/ (actually, you really only need to put the ...min.js file there.)